 Information can be viewed as open-source if it is:

-Now you have a glimpse of what exactly is open-source intelligence, we can look now how to operationalize threat intelligence for cybersecurity.
+Now you have a glimpse of what exactly is open-source intelligence, we can look now how it works for cybersecurity.

 1. Ethical Hacking